-Throughout Dartmouth-Hitchcock and Dartmouth College, scientists and physicians work in partnership with volunteers from the community to develop new treatments at the cutting edge of medical practice.
+Throughout Dartmouth Hitchcock Medical Center and Dartmouth College, scientists and physicians work in partnership with volunteers from the community to develop new treatments at the cutting edge of medical practice.

 Our faculty conduct research in a variety of areas including tuberculosis, tuberculosis vaccines, epidemiology and treatment of HIV infection, immunology of HIV infection, herpes simplex infection, and toxic shock syndrome.